-Acclaimed for his “sophisticated handling of the sound” and “stupendous virtuosity”, Abel Sánchez-Aguilera has appeared as a soloist in ten countries (Spain, France, Austria, Germany, Italy, Hungary, Bulgaria, Russia, United States and Brazil).
-He has been heard, among others, on the stages of Théâtre du Châtelet (Paris), Mozarteum (Salzburg), Gasteig (Munich), Neue Schloss (Stuttgart), Scriabin Memorial Museum (Moscow), Sheremetev Palace (St. Petersburg), Bulgaria Hall (Sofia) and Steinert Hall (Boston), and in festivals such as Musikfest Stuttgart (2014, 2016), TransArt 2017, Festival Romantique de Buc (2013-14), Musique au Palais (2015-16) and “Les Amateurs virtuoses!”
-(2009-15).
-He has performed Rachmaninoff’s Piano Concerto no.3 with the New Philarmonia Orchestra (Massachusetts, USA, 2012) and the Orchestra di Padova e del Veneto (Padua, Italy, 2017).
+Acclaimed for his “sophisticated handling of the sound” and “stupendous virtuosity”, Abel Sánchez-Aguilera has given recitals in eleven countries of Europe and America, on stages such as those of Théâtre du Châtelet (Paris), Jacqueline du Pré Music Building (Oxford), Mozarteum (Salzburg), Gasteig (Munich), Musikfest Stuttgart, Scriabin Memorial Museum (Moscow), Sheremetev Palace (St. Petersburg), Bulgaria Chamber Hall (Sofia), Steinert Hall (Boston), and as a soloist with the New Philarmonia Orchestra (USA) and the Orchestra di Padova e del Veneto (Italy) performing Rachmaninoff’s Third Concerto.

-Born in Madrid, Abel Sánchez-Aguilera graduated from the Royal Conservatory of Music in his native city under the guidance of Fernando Puchol and Juan Carlos Martínez.
-Subsequently he has continued his studies with Ya-Fei Chuang, both at the New England Conservatory in Boston and at the Salzburg Mozarteum Internationale Sommerakademie, which he has attended for six consecutive years.
+Born in Madrid, Abel Sánchez-Aguilera obtained his Higher Piano Diploma from the Madrid Conservatory of Music under the guidance of Fernando Puchol and Juan Carlos Martínez.
+Subsequently he continued his studies with Ya-Fei Chuang, both at the New England Conservatory in Boston and at the Salzburg Mozarteum Internationale Sommerakademie, which he attended for six years.
 He has also received artistic advice from Robert Levin, Luiz de Moura Castro, Ilze Graubin and Marisa Montiel.